kedro-org/kedro/docs/source/development/automated_testing.md

 Tests should be named as descriptively as possible, especially if you are working with other people.
 For example, it is easier to understand the purpose of a test with the name `test_node_passes_with_valid_input` than a test with the name `test_passes`.

 You can read more about the [basics of using `pytest` on the getting started page](https://docs.pytest.org/en/7.1.x/getting-started.html).
-For help writing your own tests and using all of the features of `pytest`, see the [docs](https://docs.pytest.org/).
+For help writing your own tests and using all of the features of `pytest`, see the [project documentation](https://docs.pytest.org/).

 ### Run your tests